-Since the beginning of 2018, IOM, together with UNHCR, has led the response on behalf of the UN in BiH in light of the mixed refugee/asylum seeker and migrant profile of those in need of assistance, and in support of the responsible BiH institutions.
+Since the beginning of 2018, IOM, together with UNHCR, has led the response on behalf of the UN in BiH in light of the mixed asylum seeker and migrant profile of those in need of assistance, and in support of the responsible BiH institutions.

-At the level of the BiH State Authorities, the Ministries in charge of accommodation for the migrants and refugees/asylum seekers in the country are the Ministry of Security through the Service for Foreigners Affairs, the Sector for Asylum and the Ministry for Human Rights and Refugees.
+At the level of the BiH State Authorities, the Ministries in charge of accommodation for the migrants and asylum seekers in the country are the Ministry of Security through the Service for Foreigners Affairs, the Sector for Asylum and the Ministry for Human Rights and Refugees.

 IOM supports the BiH State authorities in Centre Coordination and Centre Management (CCCM), including in (1) administration of centres; (2) coordination of centres; and (3) management of centres.
+This includes the provision of technical equipment, vehicles and registration software, alongside capacity building activities and the temporary deployment/relocation of officials to key border crossing points and migrant reception centres as well as significant investments in establishing new or upgrading/reconstructing existing reception facilities to enhance the dignity and living conditions of migrants and asylum seekers.

 IOM CCCM staff organize weekly CCCM meetings with the participation of all partners and service providers present in the centre to enhance the coordination within each centre.
 IOM CCCM staff also work to increase the participation and accentuality of the migrant population and has together with partners established community structures, complaint and feedback mechanisms, as well as centre-specific standard operating procedures for a more predictable and transparent response.